WebAuthn Registration node

 .

-and platforms, such as Windows Hello or Apple Touch ID.
+Platforms such as Windows Hello and Apple Touch ID

 Compatibility